 - applying a warm washcloth to the affected area for relief and drainage

-- gently pressing on pressure points to loosen blockages from jammed mucus in your sinuses (begin with the bridge of your nose between your eyes, then tap or apply constant pressure for around 1 minute).
+- gently pressing on pressure points to loosen blockages from jammed mucus in your sinuses (Start with the bridge of your nose, between your eyes, and tap or apply constant pressure for about 1 minute.)

 - OTC sinus headache medicine

-If that’s not enough your doc may prescribe you antihistamines, mucolytics (clears out your mucus), or decongestants.
+If at-home treatments aren’t enough, your doc may prescribe antihistamines, mucolytics (which clear out your mucus), or decongestants.

-Antibiotics aren’t needed unless you experience complications from sinusitis affected by a bacterial infection, but if your sinus headache is coupled with severe sinus pain, call your doctor.
+You likely won’t need antibiotics unless you have complications from sinusitis affected by a bacterial infection.
+But if your sinus headache is paired with severe sinus pain, call your doctor.

 Pregnancy headache treatment

-You’ll want to have a chat with your doctor about different medication and therapy options for pregnancy headaches, since many may be harmful to your growing baby (even OTC pain meds aren’t safe).
+Talk to your doctor about medication and therapy options for pregnancy headaches, since many may be harmful to the fetus (even OTC pain meds aren’t safe).

-You can, of course, test out safe home remedies for headaches like:
+You can also try safe home remedies for headaches like: